awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the PostgreSQL DB instance that you want to use as the source for your Aurora Read Replica, and choose **Create Aurora read replica** for **Actions**\.
+1. Choose the RDS for PostgreSQL DB instance that you want to use as the source for your Aurora read replica, and choose **Create Aurora read replica** for **Actions**\.
-![\[Create Aurora Read Replica\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Aurorapgres-migrate.png)
+![\[Create Aurora read replica\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Aurorapgres-migrate.png)

-1. Choose the DB cluster specifications that you want to use for the Aurora Read Replica, as described in the following table\.
+1. Choose the DB cluster specifications that you want to use for the Aurora read replica, as described in the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Migrating.html)

 1. Choose **Create read replica**\.

 #### AWS CLI<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Create.CLI"></a>

-To create an Aurora Read Replica from a source PostgreSQL DB instance, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) and [ create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI commands to create a new Aurora PostgreSQL DB cluster\.
-When you call the create\-db\-cluster command, include the `--replication-source-identifier` parameter to identify the Amazon Resource Name \(ARN\) for the source PostgreSQL DB instance\.
+To create an Aurora read replica from a source RDS for PostgreSQL DB instance, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) and [ create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI commands to create a new Aurora PostgreSQL DB cluster\.
+When you call the create\-db\-cluster command, include the `--replication-source-identifier` parameter to identify the Amazon Resource Name \(ARN\) for the source RDS for PostgreSQL DB instance\.
 For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds) in the *AWS General Reference*\.

 Don't specify the master user name, master password, or database name\.
-The Aurora Read Replica uses the same master user name, master password, and database name as the source PostgreSQL DB instance\.
+The Aurora read replica uses the same master user name, master password, and database name as the source RDS for PostgreSQL DB instance\.

 For Linux, macOS, or Unix: